pallets/flask/docs/index.rst

 Welcome to Flask's documentation.
 This documentation is divided into different parts.
 I recommend that you get started with :ref:`installation` and then head over to the :ref:`quickstart`.
-Besides the quickstart there is also a more detailed :ref:`tutorial` that shows how to create a complete (albeit small) application with Flask.
+Besides the quickstart, there is also a more detailed :ref:`tutorial` that shows how to create a complete (albeit small) application with Flask.
 If you'd rather dive into the internals of Flask, check out the :ref:`api` documentation.
 Common patterns are described in the